 If someone else filed for that second patent, I would argue that given my patent, that the second patent is obvious but it really isn't that obvious and I want to be the one to file before someone else does.
-An analogous example: Think of the old power line communications technology where using a...
+An analogous example: Think of the old power line communications technology where...
 Read more »

 Patent 1 is for an invention, patent 2 is an improvement to that invention.
 You can file an application to patent 2 as a CIP of the first application, or you can add a TD in the second filing, etc. Talk to your patent attorney more about this.

 If you mean by "take" that you can pursue the patent process and obtain an issued patent and preclude others from practicing the invention.
 The answer is no as you were not the first to invent whatever is in the abandoned patent.

 Because of my work requiring me to travel and numerous floods in my home town at the time I forgot to pay the final maintenance fee and therefore the patent expired.
 Although I beleive the time limit has expired are will expire soon anyway I would like to revive it and also have questions about...
 Read more »

 My colleague and I were responsible for 100% of the technical data and research for patent application and were inexplicably excluded by other colleague when he refiled secretly.
 We never assigned our rights and wish to contest right of ownership.

 Can you advise me who we should contact at...
 Read more »

 The starting point is the claims.
 This patent has one independent claim and several dependent claims.
 Then you use the rest of the patent as a dictionary to inform your understanding of the words in the claims.

 1. A disposal unit for discarded smoking products comprising: